mozilla-services/syncserver/README.rst

 - python-virtualenv
 - gcc and g++
 - make
+- libstdc++
+- libffi-dev
+- mysql-dev
+- musl-dev
+- ncurses-dev
+- openssl-dev

 Take a checkout of this repository, then run "make build" to pull in the necessary python package dependencies::

     $ git clone https://github.com/mozilla-services/syncserver